sneakyHulk/heyn.dev/content/posts/Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md

 ---
-title: "Integration of Cloudflare domain update service for use with Fritz!Box DynDNS featured"
+title: "Integration of a local Cloudflare domain update service for use with Fritz!Box DynDNS feature"
 date: 2024-03-22T00:02:18Z
 draft: false
 comments: false